In which the Doctor falls victim to dramatic irony

 “Think?” the girl demanded, incredulous.
 “I don’t think.
 I was brought up a proper lady.
 I-I wasn't meant to understand things.
 I'm just meant to look pretty, and then someone nice will marry me.
 Possibly a baron.”

-This earned him a small smile from the girl.
-Then suddenly a noise from the back of the house startled them all.
+Until of course the peace was shattered by a sudden, violent crash, that came from the back of the house and startled them both.
 Rassilon!
 I was supposed to be securing the locks!

-“Someone’s coming,” he whispered, inwardly cursed himself for his dalliance.
+“Someone’s coming,” he whispered, cursing himself for his dalliance.
 Even though calling the TARDIS was very much necessary, he still should have done as he’d said and secured the ground floor first.
 Or even after, if he’d only skipped the stroll down memory lane.
 Stupid!

 You’d think he was going senile.